all-of-us/ImportFhirJson/ResourceFixes.md

 ## Observation
-has a `Subject` Field, with a `Reference` field that will need adjusted in OMOP, the measurement_date is required, in FHIR it is not. we will have issues importing if it is not in existence
+has a `Subject` Field, with a `Reference` field that will need adjusted can have an `encounter` field, with a `reference` field that needs adjusted can have a `performer` field, with a `actor` reference that needs adjusted (can be multiple performers) can have a `specimin` field, with a `reference` field that needs adjusted can have a `device` field, with a `reference` field that needs adjusted can have a `related` field, which may have a `targed` field that needs adjusted in OMOP, the measurement_date is required, in FHIR it is not. we will have issues importing if it is not in existence

 ## Medication